Dynamic Link Network Emulation: a Model-based Design: Introduction

-\chapterinitial{As the demand} for interactive services, multimedia and network capabilities grows in satellite networks, novel software and/or hardware components should be incorporated \cite{deng2019next}.
-As a consequence, the testing and validation process of these newly developed solutions is critical to validate design decisions as well as to reduce (and expose) potential operational issues before their final deployment in a real network \cite{9275875}.
-However, thoroughly testing or qualifying application-level or transport-level software under satellite conditions is a challenging task due to several reasons, e.g., the difficulty of creating various network topologies, generating different traffic scenarios, and testing the implementations under specific conditions (network load or weather conditions that may affect the radio-physical links in satellite communications).
+As the demand for interactive services, multimedia and network capabilities grows in modern networks, novel software and/or hardware components should be incorporated \cite{deng2019next}.
+As a consequence, the evaluation and validation process of these newly developed solutions is critical to determine whether they perform well, are reliable and robust before their final deployment in a real network \cite{9275875}.
+However, thorough testing or qualifying \cite{shan2021testing} the produced software under a wide variety of network characteristics and conditions is a challenging task \cite{gandhi2021design}.

-Ideally, such tests are expected to be performed on the original system (physical testbed) in order to replicate the conditions in which a service or protocol will be used at the highest level of fidelity \cite{6805124}.
-Unfortunately, that is often very costly, not scalable and not always possible since real satellite networks are not easily available.
-A very well-known alternative method is the use of network simulators \cite{6487111}.
-Through network simulation, researchers and practitioners can mimic the basic functions of network devices and study specific network-related issues on a single computer or high-end server.
-However, the adequacy of simulated systems is always in question due to the model abstraction and simplification.
+Currently, many of these tests are done through operational, controlled and small-scale networks (physical testbeds) or alternatively software-based testbeds.
+Ideally, if available, such tests are performed on the original system in order to replicate the conditions in which a service or protocol will be used at the highest level of fidelity \cite{6805124}.
+Unfortunately, while system modeling is not needed, such testbeds are not always desirable or pertinent due to several reasons \cite{sun2003satellite}.
+For example, there are difficulties in creating various network topologies, generating different traffic scenarios, and testing the implementations under specific conditions (network load or weather conditions that may affect the radio-physical links in specific network technologies such as wireless or satellite communications).